Hit enter to search or ESC to close

 • One year of AITD professional membership

-• A mentoring meeting with an AITD Board member to develop a professional development plan, including free access to AITD courses for one year
+• A mentoring meeting with an AITD Board member to develop a professional development plan, including free access to designated AITD courses over the year in consultation with the CEO

 • $1,000 to support your studies